Photo to OpenSCAD: Generate Parametric 3D Models from Any Image

 1. Upload your photo to 3DMyPhoto

-5. Press F5 to preview, F6 to render, and export to STL when you're happy
+5. F5 to preview, tweak variables, F6 to render, export STL when you're happy

 Generate OpenSCAD from Your Photos